quantum-kittens/lofi-quantum/Assets/Music/Music_licenses.md

 ## Genre: Chill

 - Sleepy Cat by Alejandro Magaña (A. M.)
-(Free to use unde Mixkit license https://mixkit.co/license/#musicFree)
+(Free to use under Mixkit license https://mixkit.co/license/#musicFree) -Fight Till the End by Ahjay Stelino (Free to use under Mixkit license https://mixkit.co/license/#musicFree) -Up Work All My Life by Arulo (Free to use under Mixkit license https://mixkit.co/license/#musicFree)

 ## Genre: Calm